moonshineaitech/GoldRock-Health/docs/app-store-metadata.md

 **Why We Built This:**

 We believe healthcare costs shouldn't bankrupt American families.
-GoldRock Health empowers you with the same AI tools and strategies used by professional medical billing advocates—putting the power back in your hands.
+GoldRock AI empowers you with the same AI tools and strategies used by professional medical billing advocates—putting the power back in your hands.

-Download GoldRock Health today and start fighting back against unfair medical bills.
+Download GoldRock AI today and start fighting back against unfair medical bills.

 ---